 Durability of wood components in this context primarily means resistance to fungi, such as staining, mould, and decay fungi.
 The most important conditions for fungi to grow in wood are suitable moisture and temperature conditions (Morris 1998; FPL 2010).
 Preventing extended exposure to moisture is the key to preventing most durability issues throughout construction and service life.
 The most serious bio-deterioration, decay, affects strength.
-It generally requires wood cell walls full of bound water and some free water inside wood cell lumens, with a minimum MC of approximately 26%, for decay fungi to initiate and progress in wood; it then takes months for detectable structural damage to occur under marginal conditions (Wang et al. 2010).
+It generally requires wood cell walls full of bound water and some free water inside wood cell lumens.
+The 19% rule was introduced at a time when most construction used green lumber and was based, in part, on data showing that when green lumber was infected with decay fungi in the standing tree, during harvesting, transport, or storage, the wood had to be dried to below 20% to stop decay.
+That is because decay fungi produce water as part of the decay process.
+When lumber is kiln-dried or logs are manufactured into engineered wood products, the heat involved kills any fungus present.
+The MC of KD lumber and EWP needs to rise to approximately 26% for decay fungi to infect and for decay to begin; it then takes months for detectable structural damage to occur under marginal conditions (Wang et al. 2010).
 However, when there is a larger amount of free water available with a MC ranging from 40% to 80%, decay and consequent strength loss can occur rapidly (e.g., in weeks in susceptible wood species).
 Compared with decay, mould or staining does not affect wood strength.
 Mould growth is more associated with the RH of the environment, more specifically, the surface RH (sometimes called "water activity") of the building components.
 It needs a minimum surface RH around 80% to grow on wood at a temperature of 20-25°C; under such marginal conditions, it could take months or longer for mould to initiate on non-resistant wood materials (Nielsen et al. 2004).
-Incidents of mould growth or other types of fungal staining occurring during construction are more often associated with wetting caused by liquid water sources (e.g., rain, condensation).
-Aside from fungi, discolouration can also be caused by metals, in combination with moisture, such as iron staining (Figure 4).
+Incidents of mould growth or other types of fungal staining occurring during construction are more often associated with wetting caused by liquid water sources (e.g., rain, vapour condensation).
+Aside from fungi, discolouration can also be caused by metals, in combination with moisture, such as iron staining (Figure 5).
 For appearance products and exposed members, discolouration is often a major concern resulting from incidental wetting and often requires costly remediation treatment.